guardrail-dev/guardrail/RELEASING.md

 # Releasing

-The guardrail release process is entirely governed by GitHub Actions, no direct commits or tags are be required by maintainers.
+The guardrail release process is entirely governed by GitHub Actions, no direct commits or tags are required by maintainers.

 ## Release steps